GridOPTICS/GridPACK/docs/markdown/required/GLOBAL_ARRAYS.md

 a small number of cores but slows down considerably at larger core counts(our experience is that you should limit this runtime to 8 or less processors).
 It is not recommended for large-scale parallel computation.
-The progress ranks runtime is much higher performing and approaches the performance of the OpenIB runtime.
+The progress ranks runtime is much higher performing.
 It is very reliable and runs on any platform that supports MPI.
 However, it has one peculiarity in that it reserves one MPI process on each SMP node to act as a communication manager.
 Thus, if you are running your calculation on 2 nodes with 5 processes on each node, the GridPACK application